mariuszjanuszko/jagiellonia-football-db/README.md

 This Power BI report provides an interactive and comprehensive visualization of Jagiellonia Białystok’s player transfers.
 **Key Features:**

-- Summary Cards display total number of incoming and outgoing transfers alongside the net transfer fee (EUR), helping to quickly understand transfer activity at a glance.
+- **Summary Cards** display total number of incoming and outgoing transfers alongside the net transfer fee (EUR), helping to quickly understand transfer activity at a glance.
-- Transfers Table lists detailed transfer information, including player name, transfer date, type (e.g., loan, permanent), other club involved, and transfer fee.
+- **Transfers Table** lists detailed transfer information, including player name, transfer date, type (e.g., loan, permanent), other club involved, and transfer fee.
-- Bar Chart visualizes the destinations of transfers by country, showing where players are coming from or going to.
+- **Bar Chart** visualizes the destinations of transfers by country, showing where players are coming from or going to.
-- Interactive Slicer and Navigation Button allow users to switch between incoming and outgoing transfers dynamically:
+- **Interactive Slicer** and Navigation Button allow users to switch between incoming and outgoing transfers dynamically:
   - A custom button triggers a transparent overlay with a slicer for transfer direction selection (in or out).
   - Selecting the direction updates both the transfers table and the transfers destination bar chart accordingly.
+- **Drillthrough Player Profile**: Right-clicking on any player in the transfers table opens a dedicated **Player Profile Page**, showing detailed information such as:
+  - Position, nationality, age, height, preferred foot
+  - Last season stats (appearances, goals, assists)
+  - Contract details (joined club, contract until)
+  - Custom icons and visuals for a more intuitive, football-themed design

 **Purpose:**

 - To analyze and track transfer patterns specifically for Jagiellonia Białystok.
 - To demonstrate skills in creating dynamic reports with user-friendly navigation and interactivity.
 - To highlight proficiency in Power BI features such as cards, tables, bar charts, slicers, and layered navigation using shapes and buttons.
+- To showcase the use of Drillthrough pages for detailed player profiles, integrating multiple data points (demographics, stats, contract info) into a single interactive view.

 ---